Kearney (consulting firm)

 Kearney is an American global management consulting firm with offices in more than 40 countries worldwide.
 Kearney's predecessor firm was founded in Chicago by James O. McKinsey in 1926; he hired Andrew Thomas "Tom" Kearney as his first partner in 1929.
 After James McKinsey died in 1937, the Chicago office split into its own company, led by Tom Kearney and called McKinsey, A.T.
 Kearney, and Company.
 In 1947, it was renamed A.T.
 Kearney and Company.

 In January 2020, the firm underwent a major rebranding and changed its name from A.T.
 Kearney to Kearney.

 Practice areas

 Kearney has offices in 40 countries and has more than 5,300 employees.
 Each of the company's 300+ partners has an equal vote on governance matters.

 Institutional partnership

 Kearney is a longstanding partner of the World Economic Forum, attending Forum events and advising on global platforms and regional agendas and serving as a member of the Alliance of CEO Climate Members, and Racial Justice in Business.
 Kearney began its relationship with the European Management Forum in 1971, and it became an institutional partner in 1997.

+Additionally, Kearney has been a corporate partner of the CEMS — Global Alliance in Management Education.